Classification: Central nervous system (CNS) depressant

 Detection Time in Oral Fluid: 1–2 days

-The information provided is for educational purposes only and is not intended to be used as medical advice.
+The information provided is for educational purposes only and is not intended to be used as medical or legal advice.
 Detection times are approximate and may be influenced by a number of factors, including BMI, duration of drug use, dosage and interindividual metabolic differences.
 For specific drug testing result interpretation questions, please contact us.

 Your form has been submitted.